vinala/docs/src/lumos.md

 ### Info

-	$ php pikia info
+	$ php lumos info

 ### Schema
 #### Genarate Schema

-	$ php pikia make:schema
+	$ php lumos make:schema

 #### Execute Schema

-	$ php pikia exec:schema
+	$ php lumos exec:schema

 #### Rollback Schema

-	$ php pikia rollback:schema
+	$ php lumos rollback:schema

 ## Creating user commands

 ### Generating commands

-Pikia Framework allow's you to create your own console commands using the command `make:command` which will create command class in `app/console/commands`, the command require the name of the class and option for the key of the command:
+Pikia Framework allow's you to create your own Lumos commands using the command `make:command` which will create command class in `app/console/commands`, the command require the name of the class and option for the key of the command:

-	php pikia make:command newPersonCommand
+	php lumos make:command newPersonCommand

-In this exemple Pikia will create console command with the name of newPersonCommand and a key with the default value 'greeting'.
+In this exemple Pikia will create Lumos command with the name of newPersonCommand and a key with the default value 'greeting'.

-	php pikia make:command newPersonCommand --command=new:persone
+	php lumos make:command newPersonCommand --command=new:persone

-In this exemple Pikia will create console command with the name of newPersonCommand and the key willhave the value 'new:persone'.
+In this exemple Pikia will create Lumos command with the name of newPersonCommand and the key willhave the value 'new:persone'.

 ### Command Structure